timburr1/timburr1.github.io/games.md

 [Dungeon](http://www.dungeon-world.com/) [World](https://www.dungeonworldsrd.com/)
 [Pathfinder](https://www.d20pfsrd.com/)

 You can look at my Magic: the Gathering decks [here](https://deckbox.org/users/timburr), if you are into that sort of thing.
+I'm TimothyTimburr#39320 on Arena and timburr1 on Magic Online.

 I'm also getting into Warhammer 40k a little bit.
 Current army lists:
 [Tyranids, 1250pts](40kArmies/Tyranids_1250.html)